Revised & Amended 2018

 a state fellowship of business men and women united in professional photography

 (d) This organization shall be a nonprofit organization, and no benefits shall inure to the benefit of any

 Section 2.
 Qualifications:

-partner, corporate officer or manager of any worthy professional photographic business are entitled to vote and hold office.
+partner, corporate officer or manager of any worthy state professional photographic business are entitled to vote and hold office.

-Aspiring Membership: An individual just entering the profession as a photographer.
-For first time members only.
+Aspiring Membership: For an individual just entering the profession as a photographer; for first time members only.

 Student Membership: Students of approved schools in the photography field.
 The board of directors will be the

 no interest in any property of the association, but shall be entitled to attend all meetings and enjoy all other

 Duration of membership